uhkniazi/CGraphClust/README.md

 # plot.significant.expressions
 Very similar to plot.mean.expressions, but it will first optionally stabalize the data (default FALSE).
 See the function f_ivStabilizeData for details.
-The main difference to the previous function is that it will perform an anova on each cluster using the fGroups as the grouping factor for the samples.
-It will select only significant clusters and plot them in a sorted order - based on the range of change.
+The main difference to the previous function is that it will call getSignificantClusters and use the names of significant clusters to plot only those.

 # plot.cluster.expressions
 Plot a line graph of expressions of all the members of the cluster, in order of the given